marclandy/enterprise-infra/solutions/sd-wan+sse/SSE Customer Requirements.md

 | 14 | Stick with effective point solutions temporarily (if needed), avoid policy sprawl                    | Could    | Transitional approach, especially with Microsoft DLP etc.                                                   |
 | 15 | Select a vendor with maturity, not just marketing hype                                               | Must     | Reduces risk of adopting unproven tech; Netskope highlighted as mature DLP option.                          |

-source : This catalog is derived from Chapter 5 of *Modern Data Loss Prevention (DLP) For Dummies – Netskope Special Edition*, reflecting key enterprise requirements for transitioning to a modern, cloud-delivered DLP platform.---
+source : This catalog is derived from Chapter 5 of *Modern Data Loss Prevention (DLP) For Dummies – Netskope Special Edition*, reflecting key enterprise requirements for transitioning to a modern, cloud-delivered DLP platform.

 </details>